FAIRmat-NFDI/AreaC-Tutorial-CECAM-2023/docs/Tutorial-2_Overview_Page_and_Worfklow_Visualizer.md

-# The Molecular dynamics overview page and workflow visualizer
+# The Molecular dynamics overview page and workflow visualizer (~40 min)

 In this section, we will explore futher the features of the overview page.
 Let's first find some MD data to investigate.
 Go to `Explore > Entries` from the top-left menu on the main (beta) NOMAD page.
 Go to the `Molecular Dynamics` tab on the `Filters` menu (left-hand side) and select `Temperature` under Available Properties.
 Now, go to the `Author / Origin / Data` filter tab.
 Under `Dataset Name`, select `Atomistic Molecular Dynamics Simulations of Pure Liquid...`.
 Now under results, select any entry in this dataset by clicking the :fontawesome-solid-arrow-right: to the right of the entry.